lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 do not make distinctions between parent and child edges.
 We may also be able to reduce space by marking nodes in a graph as visited.

-When a graph is implemented with an Adjacency List, the time complexity of DFS will be $\mathcal{O}(|V| + |E|)$, but when implemented with an Adjacency Matrix or if the graph is dense, it will be
+When a graph is implemented with an adjacency list, the time complexity of DFS will be $\mathcal{O}(|V| + |E|)$, but when implemented with an adjacency matrix or if the graph is dense, it will be
 $\mathcal{O}(|V|^2)$.
-The complexity difference occurs due to the fact that in an Adjacency Matrix we must iterate through all possible adjacent edges to find existing outgoing edges, which takes $O(|V|)$ time summed over $|V|$ vertices.
+The complexity difference occurs due to the fact that in an adjacency matrix we must iterate through all possible adjacent edges to find existing outgoing edges, which takes $O(|V|)$ time summed over $|V|$ vertices.
 So
 $\mathcal{O}(|V| + |E|) = \mathcal{O}(|V| + |V|^2) = \mathcal{O}(|V|^2)$.